Jastarnia railway station

 Jastarnia railway station is a railway station serving the town of Jastarnia, in the Pomeranian Voivodeship, Poland.
 The station is located on the Reda–Hel railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station used to be known as Heisternest.

 Modernisation

 The station was rebuilt between 2011 and 2013 as part of the modernisation of the Reda–Hel railway.

 Train services

 The station is served by the following services: